Jeep JK Wrangler Trail Recovery Gear Essentials

-The one question that I get asked time and time again from new Jeepers is, “what’s the first mod I should do to my Jeep?”
-Of course, my answer to them is always the same, “recovery gear”.
-The fact of the matter is, whether you’re new to the world of off-roading with a right off the show room floor stock Jeep, or a long time veteran with a highly modified built up trail rig, everyone gets into a jam sooner or later.
-Of course, if you just happen to be God’s gift to off-roading and feel you don’t need recovery gear because you never get stuck, please do the rest of us a favor and get some anyway so that you’ll have what it takes to help us mere mortals get out of the sticky situations we get into all of the time.
+If there’s one question I get asked all the time from new Jeepers it’s, “what’s the first mod I should do to my Jeep?â€?
+And, my answer to them is always the same, “recovery gearâ€?.
+Fact of the matter is, whether you’re new to the world of off-roading with a right off the show room floor stock Jeep, or a long time veteran with a highly modified built up trail rig, everyone gets into a jam sooner or later.
+This article will outline the gear I like to carry with me and explain what they’re used for.

 Very nice write-up Eddie.